Patrickona/DevOps-Projects/Lamp Stack/Lampstack.md

 ![Below screenshot reference](Images/dir.png)

-Then we create and open a new configiration file in Apache's **sites available** directory using the below command
+Then we create and open a new configuration file in Apache's **sites available** directory using the below command

 `$ sudo vi /etc/apache2/sites-available/projectlamp.conf`

-This will bring us into a blank file, paste the below after hitting the ***i*** to insert and paste the test
+This will bring us into a blank file, paste the below after hitting the ***i*** to insert and paste the text

 ![Reference scrrenshot below](Images/php_apache.png)